mikevoets/dicom_anonymizer/README.md

 pip install -U -r requirements.txt
 ```

-You will also need to load the dicom-anon submodule (assuming you have Git):
+You will also need to load the dicom-anon submodule (assuming you have Git installed):

 ```
 git submodule update --init
 ```

+Notice: For Windows users, it may be that cloning only works if you are using [Git bash](https://git-scm.com/downloads).

 ## Example